syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 ![](GettingStarted_images/AbsoluteRelativePosition.png)

-You can pass both negative and positive values as parameters to the `SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)`.
-The pop-up will be positioned by considering the relative position as (0,0) the center point.
-For example, if you have set the `RelativePosition` as `RelativePosition.BottomRight` and `RelativeView` as a button, bottom right corner of the button will be considered as the 0,0 point and a negative x-position value will place the pop-up to the left of that point and a positive x-position value will place the pop-up to the right of that point.
+You can pass both negative and positive values as parameters to the `SfPopupLayout.ShowRelativeToView(View, RelativePosition, x-position, y-position)`.
+The pop-up will be positioned by considering the relative position as (0, 0) the center point.
+For example, if you have set the `RelativePosition` as `RelativePosition.BottomRight` and `RelativeView` as a button, bottom right corner of the button will be considered as the 0, 0 point and a negative x-position value will place the pop-up to the left of that point and a positive x-position value will place the pop-up to the right of that point.
 The same applies for y-position also.

 N> To open the SfPopupLayout relative to a view without absolute position, you have to pass the x-position and y-position parameters as 0 in the `SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)`.